West by Three Brewing Co.

 The Pilot Series was named after our pilot brew-house.

-The color coded labels matched general regional sub-styles of beer.
+The color coded labels matched general styles of beer.

-The three line coder on the labeling machine added the specific style or name, the ABV (%) & expiration date.
+The three line coder on the labeling machine added the specific sub-style or name, the ABV (%) & expiration date.

-In 2017 we expanded our production capacity with a used 600L brew-kit & a husky 2000L used tank, we fondly dubbed "The Mothership".
+In 2017 we expanded our production capacity with a 600L kit & 2000L tank, we fondly dubbed this husky spaceship shaped tank "The Mothership".

-We continued with small batches in the old tanks & developed a range of core beers for the new tank.
+We continued with pilot batches in the old tanks & developed a range of core products for the new tank.

 The first release was a Witbier aptly called Mothership.

-The core line up followed with a slight redesign of the label system to allow for greater flexibility.
+The core line up followed with a slight redesign of the label system to allowing for simplicity & greater flexibility.

-I was able to use my experience of designing product & packaging systems, to create a label system with a consistent grid, allowing for creativity within.
+I was able to use my experience of designing product & packaging systems, to create a flexible label system with a consistent grid & space for creativity.

 The concept I am most proud of is our range called Gose 4 ways.